ToniWonKanobi/theoveranalyzed.net/posts/2015/10/remembering-the-non-breaking-space-character.md

 A good idea, no doubt, but that would have fixed one problem only to create another.
 The arrow `→` would no longer wrap at all, which could cause it to overwhelm the horizontal container.
 (That's even worse than my arrow-wrapping-to-a-line-by-itself problem.)

 Thankfully, I follow a few CSS experts.
-And none other than Mr. [CSS-Tricks](https://css-tricks.com) himself---Chris Coyer---had the solution:
+And none other than Mr. [CSS-Tricks][css-tricks] himself---Chris Coyer---had the solution:

 <blockquote lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/ToniWonKanobi">@ToniWonKanobi</a> &amp;nbsp; between Arrow and last word</p>&mdash; Chris Coyier (@chriscoyier) <a href="https://twitter.com/chriscoyier/status/651002224525443072">October 5, 2015</a></blockquote>

-Ahh. `&nbsp;`---the HTML entity for "[non-breaking space character](https://en.wikipedia.org/wiki/Non-breaking_space)."
+Ahh. `&nbsp;`---the HTML entity for "[non-breaking space character][wikipedia]."
 What is that, exactly?
 It's just what it sounds like.
 It is a space character, except unlike regular spaces, which HTML will truncate, the `&nbsp;` character **will not break**.

 In other words, if you have a string of text that would look stupid broken, such as proper nouns that contain a number modifier (e.g., `Tweetbot 4`), you can use `&nbsp;` to prevent the word and the number from ending up on separate lines.